hyperfiddle/rcf/README.md

 *One of my tests threw an exception, but the stack trace is empty?* — you want `{:jvm-opts ["-XX:-OmitStackTraceInFastThrow"]}` [explanation](https://web.archive.org/web/20190416091616/http://yellerapp.com/posts/2015-05-11-clojure-no-stacktrace.html) (this may be JVM specific)

-*I see no output* — RCF is off by default, run `(hyperfiddle.rcf/enable!)` to turn them on
+*I see no output* — RCF is off by default, run `(hyperfiddle.rcf/enable!)`

 *Emacs has no output and tests are enabled* — check if your emacs supports emojis

-*How do I customize what’s printed at the REPL?* — copy interesting bits from default reporters ([clj](https://github.com/hyperfiddle/rcf/blob/03c821c3875c3dfe647c945430ecdc5a7c8b594f/src/hyperfiddle/rcf/reporters.clj), [cljs](https://github.com/hyperfiddle/rcf/blob/03c821c3875c3dfe647c945430ecdc5a7c8b594f/src/hyperfiddle/rcf/reporters.cljs)), and customize them.
+*How do I customize what’s printed at the REPL?* — see [reporters.clj](https://github.com/hyperfiddle/rcf/blob/03c821c3875c3dfe647c945430ecdc5a7c8b594f/src/hyperfiddle/rcf/reporters.clj), [reporters.cljs](https://github.com/hyperfiddle/rcf/blob/03c821c3875c3dfe647c945430ecdc5a7c8b594f/src/hyperfiddle/rcf/reporters.cljs)

 # Community